kashishgupta1990/shrink-pic/README.md

 # shrink-pic
 Command line tool which compress the .png and .jpg images.
+It uses `https://tinypng.com/` API to compress your images.

 ## Module Usage